grahamjh99/VisionDrive/instructor-facing-feedback-guide.md

 ### Example 2:

 - *Great work on this.
 Definitely went down a good path.
 Your visualizations are excellent, and are sequenced in a clear, logical way; I love the labeling on the stacked barchart of songs in Top 100 / Top 1.
+You fulfilled one of our bonus criteria as well - great work!

-However, it looks like you missed identifying some of the risks in the dataset (small sample, limited time period).
+- However, it looks like you missed identifying some of the risks in the dataset (small sample, limited time period).
 On the other hand, your comments made it easy to follow your code.*

 - *You should build on this work by more explicitly suggesting some next steps.
 E.g. it would be interesting if you argued for/against combining the Rock and Rock 'n Roll categories, based on a qualitative assessment in addition to your quantitative assessment of their performance patterns.*